CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas/setting-up-pg/10-db-init.md

-In the main terminal, you have been logged in as the `training` system user with sudo privileges with the password `training`.

 With the packages installed, the first thing we need to do is to initialize the PostgreSQL cluster.
 CentOS does not do this for you automatically, but does provide a script (`/usr/pgsql-11/bin/postgresql-11-setup`) to set up the default instance for you that will be managed by systemd.

 To run the script, execute the following statement: